 In March 2020, CLEAR was quickly adapted to support the pandemic response.
 This provided redesign capacity within NHS organisations and online training and development for the NHS workforce, including training for over 2,000 non-ICU staff who transferred to ICU to support overstretched staff in critical care.
-CLEAR has been shortlisted for the Regional Covid-19 Response Partnership Award at the HSJ Partnership Awards 2021.
+This course was Highly Commended for the Regional Covid-19 Response Partnership Award at the HSJ Partnership Awards 2021.
 The award recognises outstanding dedication to improving healthcare and effective collaboration with the NHS.

 Benefits of CLEAR

 By registering your redesign project with the National CLEAR Faculty, you are joining a national programme that provides:

 - A clinical project team, including participants from your organisation, if available